mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * Management of backoffice ACL inheritance for endpoint and routes

 * 2 new env variables to interpolate in v1-adapter: EXPORT_SERVICE_URL and EXPORT_SERVICE_NDJSON_URL
-  These variables are needed in v1-adapter in order to use new export-service with CMS
+  These variables are needed in v1-adapter in order to use new export-Service with CMS

 Changed: